DEIB-GECO/TFHAZ/README.md

 ## Requirements

 The library requires the following:
-* R version 3.5 or higher
+* R version 3.5 or higher.

 It is recommended the use of the latest version of R and RStudio.

 ## Structure